-Curriculum guidance offers guidelines for selecting appropriate content and resources across various subjects.
-It helps homeschooling parents identify mass media materials, such as documentaries, educational videos, and interactive websites, that align with the curriculum.17
+Through curriculum guidance facilitated by mass media, am able to select appropriate content and resources required for various subjects.
+Moreover, we as homeschooling parents are able to identify mass media materials, such as documentaries, educational videos, and interactive websites that align with the curriculum (Oral interview, 21/03/2023).

-By integrating mass media resources into specific lessons and units, homeschooling families can enrich the curriculum with engaging and multimediabased learning experiences.
+Therefore, by integrating mass media resources into specific lessons and units, homeschooling families enrich the curriculum with engaging and multimedia-based learning experiences.

-From the preceding discussion, this study confirms that, curriculum guidance often encourages interdisciplinary approaches, where multiple subjects are integrated to explore a particular topic or theme.
-Mass media resources can play a significant role in interdisciplinary learning by providing connections between different subjects.
+In essence, through such findings showing the utility of mass media in curriculum guidance, this study confirms that, curriculum guidance is a function of mass media, and it often encourages interdisciplinary approaches to homeschooling, where multiple subjects are integrated to explore a particular topic or theme.
+Mass media resources play a significant role in this interdisciplinary learning by linking different subjects.
 For example, a historical documentary can be used to explore not only history but also language arts, cultural studies, and media literacy.
 Curriculum guidance facilitates the identification and integration of mass media resources for interdisciplinary learning opportunities.